kvn-dtrx/ds-project-template_template/readme.md

 ---

-⚠️⚠️⚠️ **NOTE** ⚠️⚠️⚠️
+⚠️⚠️⚠️

-This repository represents the
+**NOTE:**

-To The logical root directory of this repository is moved to [`meta/`](./meta/)!
+The logical root directory of the present location actually corresponds to the physical root of [this repository](https://github.com/kvn-dtrx/ds-project-template).

-Won't employ  we decided to move the TO make templating for the user as convenient as possible (and submodules subtrees or dedicated documentation branches), the logical root of

-This note should be removed before project submission, of course.
+This note should be removed prior to project submission, of course.

+⚠️⚠️⚠️

 ---

 ## Synopsis

-### Problem Description

 <!--
 TODO: Write this section